LOEB hotel letterhead

 Julius and Sally were Fierce competitors and close and loving brothers.

 Julius LOEB's cousin Amanda (Miriam) FLORSHEIM introduced Anne to her husband Gustav (Gedaliah) OPPENHEIMER's brother Carl OPPENHEIMER.
 Following this shiduch, Carl OPPENHEIMER with JUF Fund Raising Team.
 Carl OPPENHEIMER and Al OPPENHEIMER's wife Batya 1931 driver's license of Karl OPPENHEIMER.
 Carl OPPENHEIMER Jeanette DANNENBERG remarried (14 Dec.
-1934) Carl OPPENHEIMER (b.
+1934 = 3 Tevet 5695, Frankfurt, Germany) [Ketuba] Carl OPPENHEIMER (b.
 January 1, 1895 Hemsbach, Germany, d.
 4 Jan 1980 = 15 Tevet Chicago, Illinois, buried Oakridge Jewish Cemetery, Block #33, Lot #59).
 Carl OPPENHEIMER was self-educated, and lived in rural Hemsbach.
 Was partner in KAHN & OPPENHEIMER at Bahnhofsplatz 8, Frankfurt from around 1929.
 He enjoyed to follow politics.
-Carl loved opera and could recite the Wagner operas.
+Carl loved opera and could recite Richard WAGNER's operas.

 In 1936, Anne and Carl visited the United States in order to ask various relatives for an affidavit required to immigrate to the United States.
 The affidavit was produced thanks to Carl's brother Jakob (Jack) OPPENHEIMER, Julius OPPENHEIMER and Arthur STERN from Kansas City.
 They sent their eldest son Norbert Hans LOEB ahead first to the United States where he lived in Toledo with Carl's sister Rebecka OPPENHEIMER.
 In 1938, Carl, Anne and their youngest son Stephen Gunther LOEB escaped Nazi Germany.
+They fled Frankfurt after being warned by a policeman that they were on a list of Jews to be rounded up the next day.
+They already had tickets on the SS Nieuw Amsterdam from Rotterdam to New York City, so they waited in the Netherlands until their departure.
 (This immigration story is recounted in Rachel LOEB's From Fear to Freedom.

-Carl and Gustav OPPENHEIMER founded OPPENHEIMER Brothers in Chicago (Later OPPENHEIMER Brothers Incorporated).
+Carl and Gustav OPPENHEIMER founded OPPENHEIMER Brothers in Chicago (Later OPPENHEIMER Brothers Incorporated) while Norbert and Stephen stayed a while longer in Toledo.

 From the Chicago Tribune (16 Feb 1962, p 41) Arrested in Shooting Another Cobra: "